Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: mesh topologies

-For the topologies, the value of $p_{\text{op}}$ was varied and $p_e$ was calculated for each edge using Eq. (\ref{eq:1}).
-The ER of the MP-P protocol, $ER_{MP-P}$, was then plotted against average edge probabilities $\bar{p_e}$ for each network, to account for the varied distribution of edge lengths, and therefore values of $p_e$.
-We use randomly located users with $|S|=5$ and $Q_c=1$.
-As with previous results, data points represent $1000$ random locations attempted for up to $5000$ timeslots.

-Figure \ref{fig:X} shows that the ER followed a similar trend to that in grid topologies with uniform $p$.
-However, the absolute ER achieved by the protocols varied between topologies, especially at low $\bar{p_e}$.
-Further, the topologies in which the highest ER was achieved (Eurocore, EON and UKNet) had a wide range of average edge lengths.
-This suggested that network topology affects the ER of the multipath protocols.\\
+We plot the DR against average edge probabilities $\bar{p_e}$, to allow for easier comparison among topologies with a variety of edge lengths, and therefore values of $p_e$.
+We used randomly located users with $|S|=5$ and $Q_c=1$. \hbox{Fig. \ref{fig:X}} shows that the DR followed a similar trend as seen in the grid topologies with uniform $p$.
+However, the absolute DR achieved by the protocols varied among topologies, especially at low $\bar{p_e}$.
+Further, the topologies in which the highest DR was achieved (Eurocore, EON and UKNet) had a wide range of average edge lengths among them.
+This suggested that multiple factors, such as nodal degree, edge length, and network size, all affect the achievable DR.\\

-The speedup of the MP-P protocol over the SP protocol on the varied topologies is shown in Figure \ref{fig:22}.
-The colour identifying the result for each topology in Figure \ref{fig:22} is the same as in Figure \ref{fig:X}.
-For the mesh topologies, the tree-variant of SP routing was used \cite{meignant2019distributing}.
-In this approach routing still selects the single shortest path, but instead of connecting to a centre node routing is performed along the shortest Steiner tree.\\
+The speedup of the MP-P protocol over the SP protocol on the varied topologies is shown in \hbox{Fig. \ref{fig:22}}.
+For the mesh topologies we compare the DR against the tree-variant of the SP routing \cite{meignant2019distributing}.
+In this approach, routing is performed along the Steiner tree in $G$.
+We use this more general protocol in the mesh topologies as it is more robust to networks with varied edge degrees.
+Hence the location of a valid centre node will not affect the distribution rate achieved by the SP protocol.\\